 Bellevue College students have busy lives, and it’s likely that at least one will protest to being asked to do any form of learning out in the community.
 While there is no single solution to getting universal student buy-in, there are some practices that help.
 When in doubt, reach out to RISE for support.

-- The place to start to “sell” service-learning is in the syllabus; not only should service-learning be integrated throughout the document (including in grading), but the rationale for utilizing service-learning should also be clearly presented.
+- Start “selling” service-learning in the syllabus; not only should service-learning be integrated throughout the document (including in grading), but the rationale for utilizing service-learning should also be clearly presented.

 - On the first day of class, sincerely and passionately explaining why you, the instructor, chose service-learning can help build support among students.

 - RISE can provide a comprehensive orientation tailored meet the needs of different classes.

 - Students should know that content was removed from the class to make space for service-learning.

-- Service-learning works well in resumes and on LinkedIn; the Center for Career Connections can guide students as to how best to list these experiences.
+- Service-learning works well in resumes and on LinkedIn; the Center for Career Connections can guide students as to how best to capture these experiences.

 - RISE has worked to foster partnerships on campus and provide remote opportunities with community organizations, both to help engage students no matter their levels of accessibility.

 - RISE strongly encourages faculty to make service-learning required for all students in a class; making it optional removes the opportunity for all students to build important, lifelong skills that can help reduce equity gaps.

-- Only assessing service-learning in an end-of-the-quarter project gives students the impression that they can procrastinate throughout the quarter; offer assignments and reflections regularly in order for service-learning to stay relevant.
+- Only assessing service-learning in an end-of-the-quarter project gives students the impression that they can procrastinate throughout the quarter; offer assignments and reflections regularly in order for service-learning to stay relevant to students.